KelvinWeb2/PortFolio-/todo_api/README.md

-# Task Manager API
+# Todo API

-## Overview
-A simple RESTful API built using Flask and SQLite to manage tasks.
+A simple Todo API built using Node.js and Express.js.
+This API allows users to:

-## Features
-- Add new tasks.
+- Create todos
-- View all tasks.
+- View all todos
-- Update existing tasks.
-- Delete tasks.
+- Delete todos